You might know him as “Doubting Thomas” because he refused to believe in Jesus Christ’s resurrection without first seeing Jesus.

 His question about the way to the Father (John 14:5-6)

 The second interaction the Bible records happens soon after the Lord’s Supper.
-Jesus is with His disciples, seeking to comfort them before the coming crisis, when He will be arrested and crucified.
+Jesus is with His disciples, seeking to comfort them before the crisis of His arrest and crucifixion.

 Jesus gives them this beautiful promise: